gsoft-inc/wl-squide/docs/guides/add-authentication.md

             });
         }

-        // Login the user by saving the session in a local storage. sessionManager.setSession({
+        // Login the user by storing the session to the local storage. sessionManager.setSession({
             username: user.username
         });